jordangkq/COMP-580-Project/README.md

 There are four beat tiles that make various musical notes.
 It will have 2 modes: Count the Beats and Making Comparisons.
 To play, pick a mode, then learn the sounds that each tile makes in that mode, hear a description of the game, do a practice run, and then play!

 ## Who is it for?
 Visually impaired kids and people with motor or cognitive impairments (primarily geared towards pre-K math skills but can be fun for all ages!)
-Ideally, this game would be played on a tablet of some kind so that the edges of the device can be used to locate predictable regions of the screen by visually impaired people.

 ## Who is on your team?
 Sarah Hand and Jordan KongQuee